 It’s 11 am right now and we haven’t had contact since he left the house to take Julian to school this morning.
 I almost texted to ask how Julian’s hairdo went over (a blue mohawk for “Crazy Hair Day”) and then decided I’d just hear it from Jules when I pick him up.

 I’m wondering what your pattern is.
 Do you have a rhythm, like a daily lunchtime check in?
-What channels do you use to connect — and how has it changed with the advent of the smart phone?
+What channels do you use to connect — and how has it changed with a smart phone?

 With all these gateways between our brains and the rest of the world, is it difficult to control the impulse to interrupt your beloved with what you are thinking RIGHT NOW?

-This is the first of three posts sponsored by the Nokia Lumia 900 Windows Phone.
+This post was originally sponsored by the Nokia Lumia 900 Windows Phone.
+They did not influence our content.